Join Our FREE Live Webinar

 Real estate wholesaling is not illegal if the wholesaler understands the legal limits set forth by Canadian law.
 Implied in the previous sentence is the requirement that you, as a wholesaler, understand the law and the legal implications for potentially violating it.

-But note, wholesalers in Canada are advised to take an ethical approach (including transparency) to ensure there are no surprises for unsuspecting homeowners who are selling their homes.
+However, note that wholesalers in Canada are advised to take an ethical approach (including transparency) to ensure there are no surprises for unsuspecting homeowners who are selling their homes.

 As a wholesaler, it is prudent to disclose to end or potential buyers that you are not the current owner and are only selling the right to buy the property, as delineated in the executed purchase and sale agreement.